richterger/Perl-LanguageServer/clients/vscode/perl/README.md

 ## Known Issues

 Does not yet work on windows, due to issues with reading from stdin.
-I wasn't able to find a reliable way to do a non blocking read from stdin on windows.
+I wasn't able to find a reliable way to do a non-blocking read from stdin on windows.
 I would be happy, if anyone knows how to do this in Perl.

-Anyway Perl::LanguageServer runs without problems inside of Windows Subsystem for Linux (WSL).
+Anyway, Perl::LanguageServer runs without problems inside of Windows Subsystem for Linux (WSL).

 ## Release Notes